The Englefield Green Village Neighbourhood Plan:

 Watch this short video to understand more about Neighbourhood Planning.

-◻️ Have Your Say – Click here to go directly to a short questionnaire, or click here to give yourself a few ideas and then go to the questionnaire.
+◻️ Have Your Say – Click here to complete a questionnaire.
+Your answers will influence the Plan so it is definitely worth it.
 All residents and all those working in the Area can participate- you don’t have to be a Forum member.

 ◻️ Join the Forum – Click here to register as a Forum member and be entitled to vote on the draft Plan ( when we complete it!) and at AGM’s.